 The Prevention Institute states that "the prevention of violence is an important component of achieving equity in health and in communities.
-Violence and fear of violence are major factors that have been shown to undermine health and worsen health disparities".
-Across the U.S., communities of color and those that are low income experience a disproportionately high level of violence.
-According to a 2016 NOLA for Life report, there were 164 murders in New Orleans in 2015; 8 neighborhoods of the 73 in New Orleans accounted for 39% of the murders that year.
-When compared to other neighborhoods in the city, these 8 were said to experience the highest levels of violence and also have lower educational attainment, more single-family households, and higher levels of poverty with annual household incomes 40% lower than the city-wide average.
-When compared to the country as a whole, New Orleans has higher than average rates of unemployment, poverty, and murder 81 82 83; however, African Americans shoulder a disproportionate share of that burden.
-African Americans in New Orleans experience higher levels of unemployment (43% of working age men) than their White (23%) or Hispanic (19%) counterparts 84; higher levels of overall poverty (30.4% versus 27.9%) and children in poverty (46.1% versus 43.3%) than the rest of the city 85; and are eight times more likely to be victims of homicide than Whites.
+Violence and fear of violence are major factors that have been shown to undermine health and worsen health disparities".78 Across the U.S., communities of color and those that are low income experience a disproportionately high level of violence.79 According to a 2016 NOLA for Life report, there were 164 murders in New Orleans in 2015; 8 neighborhoods of the 73 in New Orleans accounted for 39% of the murders that year.80 When compared to other neighborhoods in the city, these 8 were said to experience the highest levels of violence and also have lower educational attainment, more single-family households, and higher levels of poverty with annual household incomes 40% lower than the city-wide average.
+When compared to the country as a whole, New Orleans has higher than average rates of unemployment, poverty, and murder ^{81 82 83}; however, African Americans shoulder a disproportionate share of that burden.
+African Americans in New Orleans experience higher levels of overall poverty (30.4% versus 27.9%) and children in poverty (46.1% versus 43.3%) than the rest of the city 85; and are eight times more likely to be victims of homicide than Whites.86